DvorakV/git-minikurz/README.md

-my project is curently ocupied by my hangover
+my project is curently occupied by my hangover